 is a working mosque though, so visitors should treat it with respect and avoid visiting during prayer time, remember to carefully remove shoes and never set them on the carpets, women should cover their heads and shoulders if possible, and in general, one should avoid talking, snapping flash photographs or invasively videotaping people who are praying.
 I never thought these things needed to be explained to people, but the insensitivity of certain tourists borders the pathological.
 I was amazed at

-The entrance to the Blue Mosque faces the entrance of the legendary Aya Sofya (Aghia Sofia Church of Divine Wisdom) which was designated a museum by Ataturk.
+The entrance to the Blue Mosque faces the entrance of the legendary Aya Sofya (Aghia Sofia Church of Divine Wisdom) which was designated a museum by Ataturk and recently turned into a mosque.
 The gardens that separate them make for a nice stroll among the fountains and palm trees.
 The Aya Sofya is in many ways the crowning glory of Istanbul.
 No other monument

 is as visited or as famous.
 This church was designed by Justinian to bring back the glory that was Rome.
 It remained the greatest Christian church in the empire until the fall of Constantinople in 1453 and for a thousand years was the largest cathedral known to man.
 Designed by Greek architects Isidore of Miletus and Anthemius of Tralles, the church was the Patriarchate and the absolute religious focal point of Eastern Orthodoxy for over a millennium.
 Sadly, when Mehmet the Conqueror sacked